 The basic principle of the Stirling cryocooler is exactly the same as that of a more conventional refrigeration system: compress a working fluid in the external environment and allow it to cool to ambient temperature, then transfer the working fluid inside the refrigerator enclosure and allow it to expand as a gas.
 This is done with exactly the same four steps as the Stirling engine cycle, just implemented differently, with the "hot" cylinder becoming the "cold" cylinder, and the reverse:

-As noted in a previous chapter, a warm object will emit infrared radiation.
+As noted earlier, a warm object will emit infrared radiation.
 An infrared camera can obtain an image of an object just from its infrared radiation, even if there is no other light source available.
 The military is particularly fond of such infrared camera systems, which they call "forward looking infrared (FLIR)" imagers.
 The military also uses "heat-seeking" missiles, such as the well-known "Sidewinder" missile, with a "seeker" system will "home in" on a target aircraft from its thermal infrared radiation.

 However, also as noted, both FLIRs and heat-seeking sensors suffer from an inherent constraint: they can't sense a target that is cooler than they are, and so it is desireable to cool the FLIR or heat-seeking sensor to improve its sensitivity.
 Early military FLIRs used in the 1960s had bulky refrigeration systems and had to be carried in fairly large aircraft.
 Early versions of the Sidewinder missile didn't have any cooling system, and so they could only be targeted on an aircraft's hot exhaust.